DoghouseSoftwareCo/doghouse-documentation/docs/support/frequently-asked-questions.md

 # Frequently asked questions

-#### Are the Doghouse apps free to use?
+#### Are the Doghouse apps free?

 Absolutely.
-Only the paid access tiers, Mid and God, require payment to activate and use.
+Only the paid [access tiers](/account-management/access-tiers), Mid and God, require payment to activate and use.

 #### What will the access tier proceeds go towards?